neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/prunedXXX_quant-none
 ```

-The following downloads the sparsification recipe from SparseZoo and sparsifys YOLOv5s:
+The following downloads the Recipe from SparseZoo and runs the sparsification process on YOLOv5s:

 ```bash
 python train.py \